metocean/SAET_master/README.md

 ## 7. CONSIDERATIONS<a name="id7"> </a><small>[(index)](#id0)</small>

--	This tool downloads one or more L8, L9 or S2 scenes.
-It downloads the whole scene.
-In the case of L8-9, all bands are downloaded due to the server restrictions (it does not allow single band request or clipping), but the download use to be reasonably fast.
-In the case of S2, the download process can be a bit slow, so the script only downloads the bands that are needed (the server allows that feature).
+-	This tool downloads one or more L8, L9 or S2 scenes, and it downloads the whole scene.
+In the case of L8-9, due to the server restrictions all the bands are downloaded (it does not allow single band request or clipping), althought it is a reasonably fast process.
+In the case of S2, the download process can be a bit slow, but in this case the script only downloads the bands that are needed for the shoreline extraction (the server does allow that feature).

 -	L8 and L9 products are only available from Collection 2.
 In USGS servers, Collection 1 are not available anymore as of December 30, 2022 (https://www.usgs.gov/landsat-missions/landsat-collection-1).